artilleryio/artillery/README.md

 Add your team to the [Artillery users list on the wiki](https://github.com/shoreditch-ops/artillery/wiki/Companies-using-Artillery).

-# Plant Some Trees!
+# Artillery Forest

-We have planted [over 2400 new trees](https://ecologi.com/artilleryio) with the help of Artillery community.
+We have planted [close to 5000 trees](https://ecologi.com/artilleryio) with the help of Artillery community.
 That's a small forest!
 We're aiming to grow that to a *large* forest - we're thinking 100,000 trees would be neat.

-If you've enjoyed using Artillery and would like to help us out, add your tree to the [Artillery.io forest](https://ecologi.com/artilleryio). 🌲🌳🌴 Feel free to drop us a line to let us know too! 💚
+Want to help us grow the forest?
+- Just star this repo!
+We plant a tree for every star we get on Github. 🌟 ➡️ 🌳
+- Plant some extra trees through Ecologi → https://ecologi.com/artilleryio (use your name or the name of your company for credit)

 # License